Neutopia II: Retrospective coverage

 Retrospective reviews for Neutopia II have been equally positive, although some have criticized it as very derivative and imitative of The Legend of Zelda series.
 Reviewing the Virtual Console re-release, Nintendo Life's Damien McFerran stated that the sequel felt more like an expansion pack to its predecessor than a full-fledged sequel.
-McFerran commended the game's main quest for being substantial but express disappointment with the lack of graphical upgrades compared to the first Neutopia.
+McFerran commended the game's main quest for being substantial but expressed disappointment with the lack of graphical upgrades compared to the first Neutopia.
 Eurogamer's Dan Whitehead also reviewed the Virtual Console release and regarded it as a solid role-playing game for the TurboGrafx.
 IGN's Lucas M. Thomas concurred with McFerran when reviewing the Virtual Console relaunch, stating that the title felt more like a remixed second quest of the original game.
 Thomas gave positive remarks to its more polished and accessible gameplay due to the introduction of diagonal movement, improved plot progression and diverse character interactions, but felt mixed in regards to the visuals and criticized the sound for not being as "great" as its predecessor, as well as the overuse of hidden rooms.
-Regardless, he stated that "Both Neutopia games are equally replayable.
-Together, they feel like a more complete story than either one offers alone."
+Regardless, he stated that both Neutopia games are equally replayable, and that together offer complete story.

 GameSpot's Austin Shau also agreed with both McFerran and Thomas, stating that the game felt like an extension of the first entry.
-Shau commended its "interesting" mix of enemies and complex labyrinths, as well as the improved audio and gameplay.
-However, he criticized the presentation for being generic and for not distinguishing enough from the original.
+Shau commended its "interesting" mix of enemies and complex labyrinths, as well as the improved audio and gameplay, but criticized the presentation for being generic and for not distinguishing enough from the original.
 The Japanese book PC Engine Complete Guide 1987-1999 noted that its difficulty level felt low due to the overpowered items the player obtains during gameplay and similarities with the Zelda series.
-Nevertheless, they stated that Neutopia II was "a good work that is not just imitation."
+Nevertheless, they stated that Neutopia II was "a good work" and not just an imitation.

 Legacy

 A third entry, Neutopia III, had been teased by Hudson Soft during the credits sequence of Neutopia II, but it never materialized.
 An unofficial iteration of the third title had been in development for the TurboGrafx-CD by homebrew developer Frozen Utopia since 2005, who teased a single in-game screenshot of the game.
-The last update from Frozen Utopia was in May 2008, when it was announced that development on the project was postponed due to the developers focusing on other homebrew projects.
+The last update from Frozen Utopia was in May 2008, when it was said that development on the project was postponed due to the developers focusing on other homebrew projects.